331.10 Eminent domain granted those engaged in air commerce.

 (4) Create a marketing campaign to help attract, develop, and retain aerospace businesses, aerospace research and technology, and other related activities in this state.
 Space Florida shall attempt to coordinate the campaign with existing economic development promotion efforts in this state and may use private resources.
 Marketing strategies may include developing promotional materials, Internet and print advertising, public relations and media placement, trade show attendance, and other activities.

-(5) Consult with Enterprise Florida, Inc., in developing a space tourism marketing plan.
-Space Florida and Enterprise Florida, Inc., may enter into a mutually beneficial agreement that provides funding to Enterprise Florida, Inc., for its services to implement this subsection.
+(5) Consult with the Florida Tourism Industry Marketing Corporation in developing a space tourism marketing plan.
+Space Florida and the Florida Tourism Industry Marketing Corporation may enter into a mutually beneficial agreement that provides funding to the corporation for its services to implement this subsection.

 (6) Develop, in cooperation with Enterprise Florida, Inc., a plan to provide financing assistance to aerospace businesses.
 The plan may include the following activities: